-Since our founding 175 years ago, Stanley Black & Decker has been committed to American manufacturing and job creation.
+Since our founding in 1843, Stanley Black & Decker has been committed to American manufacturing and job creation.

-We have also brought more manufacturing jobs back to the U.S. over the last several years, increasing our manufacturing workforce by 40 percent.
+We have also brought more manufacturing jobs back to the U.S., increasing our manufacturing workforce by 40 percent from 2015 to 2018.

 Unfortunately, the U.S. government’s current tariff policies on imported components are hurting many of the U.S. manufacturers they are supposed to help, including Stanley Black & Decker.